ericm48/spring-cloud-kubernetes2/README.md

 # Welcome to the Spring Cloud Kubernetes Project!

-This repo contains the following projects
+This repo contains the following projects:

 ## spring-cloud-kubernetes-parent